tholonia/iching_cli/book/v2/markdown/hexagram_40.md

 As he walked, each step unshackled years of self-doubt, transforming trepidation into a pulse of potential.
 Calder ventured deeper into the sylvan tapestry, crafting symphonies of color through the weaving boughs, until dawn unveiled the Well's pristine surface.

-Kneeling, Calder whispered the truth he had discovered—that true art is forged not from escape, but from understanding and transforming one's own shadows.
+Kneeling, Calder whispered the truth he had discovered, that true art is forged not from escape, but from understanding and transforming one's own shadows.
 The waters shimmered, granting him visions of boundless canvases teeming with life and freedom.

-Returning home, Calder painted with an unrestrained vigor that flowed like the well's waters, embracing the chaos within to release a vibrant harmony, his artwork capturing the village's heart—a reminder that liberation is found in the embrace of one’s authentic self.
+Returning home, Calder painted with an unrestrained vigor that flowed like the well's waters, embracing the chaos within to release a vibrant harmony, his artwork capturing the village's heart, a reminder that liberation is found in the embrace of one’s authentic self.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yin) <i>Emergence of Potential</i> - The spark of newfound hope ignites Calder's journey towards creative renewal, setting the stage for transformation. <i>Moving line</i> - Yin turning to yang imbues Calder with fresh determination but challenges his balance, yet this energy lays the groundwork for profound artistic shifts, readying him for breakthrough.</li></ul>